Orasi/Mustard-Seed/README.md

 This will return some relevant details about the autenticated user as well as the User-Token for future use.
 Almost all calls to the API require this token and any exceptions are highlighted in the docs.

-One other way to authenticate is present for some endpoints and that is the API-Key.
+One other way to authenticate is available for some endpoints and that is the API-Key.
 The API-Key is tied to a specific project and used on endpoints that may be automated such as creating test results.
 The API-Key can be retreived by doing a GET request the the Project Show endpoint at http://localhost:8080/projects/<PROJECT_ID>  where <PROJECT_ID> is replaced by the ID of the project.